Courtney Milan: Career

 During 2007 and 2008, Milan clerked for judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit.
-Milan later alleged that during her time in his employ, Kozinski called her into his office three times to look at porn, repeatedly asking her if the images aroused her.
-Milan discussed the harassment and the discomfort it caused her with her friend author Eve Ortega, but chose not to report it.
+Milan later alleged that during her time in his employ, Kozinski called her into his office three times to look at pornography and repeatedly asked if the images aroused her.
+Milan discussed the harassment and the discomfort it caused her with her friend and fellow author Eve Ortega, but chose not to report it.
 At the time, there were no methods for clerks to report harassment and remain anonymous.

 Milan was then hired to clerk for the Supreme Court of the United States, first for Associate Justice Sandra Day O'Connor and then for Associate Justice Anthony Kennedy.
 She took a year-long sabbatical to transition from practicing law to teaching.
 For the next three years, she was a professor at Seattle University School of Law, teaching contracts and intellectual property.